ligeiaofulthar/async-app/README.md

 ## Instructions

-In this project, I develop a async weather app, which takes input in form of city & country from the openweatermap api and returns temperature & date.
+In this project, I develop an async weather app, which takes input in form of city & country from the openweatermap api and returns temperature & date.
 Additionally the user can add his feelings.

 To look at my project, open `index.html`